backtrace-labs/umash/smhasher/HOWTO-SMHASHER.md

 either `0001-Hook-UMASH-in-rurban-s-SMHasher.patch` or
 `0001-Hook-UMASH-in-demerphq-s-SMHasher.patch`.

+The `demerphq` fork does not build cleanly.
+One has to execute `make_smhasher` to generate the `VERSION.h` file.
+Although the script fails, it's after generating that file, which suffices for `build.sh` to succeed.

 You may notice that the verification values differ from the logs here.
 That's due to a last minute change to `umash_params_derive`, in order to help out any eventual big endian port.
 That function is only used